micREsoft/SysCaller/.github/CONTRIBUTING.md

 2. Make your changes with clear and focused commits
 3. Test your changes thoroughly
 4. Update documentation if needed
+5. Submit a PR with:
+   - A clear title
-5. Submit a PR with a clear description of what was changed and why
+   - A concise description of what was changed and why

 ### Testing Requirements
 - Ensure your changes work with both user mode (SysCaller) and kernel mode (SysCallerK) where applicable